Eobaatar: Species

+Five species have been described, but as of 2021 only the type species E. magnus is valid.

+Eobaatar magnus

+This species was named by Kielan-Jaworowska Z., Dashzeveg D. and Trofimov B.A. in 1987.
+It is based on a fragment of lower jaw with teeth found in Aptian or Albian (Lower Cretaceous) strata of the Dzunbain Formation in Guchin Us County, Mongolia.

-Eobaatar hispanicus
+"Eobaatar" hispanicus

 This species was named by Hahn G. and Hahn R. in 1992.
 Remains consisting of a single tooth were found in Hauterivian - Barremian (Lower Cretaceous)-age strata of the Camarillas Formation, Spain.

-Eobaatar magnus

-This species was named by Kielan-Jaworowska Z., Dashzeveg D. and Trofimov B.A. in 1987.
-It is based on a fragment of lower jaw with teeth found in Aptian or Albian (Lower Cretaceous) strata of the Dzunbain Formation in Guchin Us County, Mongolia, and had a cranial length of about 3 cm.
+In 2021 review, it is considered as an eobaatarid but certainly not member of genus Eobaatar.

-Eobaatar minor
+"Eobaatar" minor

 This species was also named by Kielan-Jaworowska Z., Dashzeveg D. and Trofimov B.A. in 1987.
 Remains were found in Lower Cretaceous Dzunbain Formation of Mongolia.
-Going by the species name, it was probably relatively small; his skull was 2 cm in length indeed.
+Going by the species name, it was probably relatively small.
+It got own genus Nokerbaatar in 2021.

-Eobaatar pajaronensis
+"Eobaatar" pajaronensis

 This species was named by Hahn G. and Hahn R. in 2001.
 Remains were discovered in Barremian (Lower Cretaceous) strata of the Camarillas Formation in Spain.
+2021 review considered that known remains are not diagnostic and attribution to this genus is not confirmed.

-Eobaatar clemensi
+"Eobaatar" clemensi

 This species was named by Steven Sweetman in 2009.
 Remains were found in the Barremian (lower Cretaceous) of the Wessex formation, England.
+In 2021 review, it is considered as an eobaatarid but certainly not member of genus Eobaatar.